Overview

 Transport to and from Bordeaux

-We will have a zoom call about 6 weeks before the trip starts to discuss all that information and give you a packing list.
-Here is a great website that we love that will help you with packing and travel trips.
+We'll have a Zoom call about 8 weeks before the trip starts to discuss important logistics and give you packing guidance.
+In the meantime, here is a great website that we love that will help you with packing and travel tips.

 The climate is quite comfortable in September.
 Temperatures range from a high of 79°F to a low of 55°F, with mostly sunny days and only a slight chance of rain.